Can I migrate from Technical Intern Training to Specified Skills? Introducing the conditions and migration methods

 Condition 1: Only eligible occupations can be transferred

-There are only a limited number of occupations that can be transferred from technical intern training to Specified Skills.
+There are only a limited number of positions that can be transferred from Technical Intern Training to Specified Skills.

 As of May 2024, there are 14 fields as follows: